RCIC-UCI-Public/rcs3-docs/docs/source/client/clientconfig.rst

   directory.

   :bluelight:`1.
 Define encryption key`
-     Use clone natively to define an encryption key on the ``s3-crypt`` endpoint.
+     Use rclone natively to define an encryption key on the ``s3-crypt`` endpoint.

      .. parsed-literal::

         :bluelight:`$(./gen-backup.py rclone) config update s3-crypt --all`

      | Take defaults for all questions, have rclone generate the password and the salt,
-     | do NOT edit advanced config.
+     | do NOT edit advanced configuration.
 The rclone page on `crypted remotes <https://rclone.org/crypt/>`_ provides details.
      | **Remember to record both the generated password and salt password**

      .. warning::
-        | Save the passwords that were generated in a safe place like BitWarden or 1Password.
+        | Save the passwords that were generated in a safe place like Bitwarden or 1Password.
         | If you lose this password, no one can restore your data.

   :bluelight:`2.
 Recommended: Rename your backup job`.
-     Edit :fname:`jobs.yaml` and adjust the jobname  to reflect that a particular backup job is encrypted.
+     Edit :fname:`jobs.yaml` and adjust the job name  to reflect that a particular backup job is encrypted.
      Choose a name like `backup1-encrypted`.

      The following shows the changed contents of an example  :fname:`jobs.yaml`